adamralph/xbehave.net/README.md

 1. MSBuild 14 (included in Visual Studio 2015).

-1. Ruby 1.8.7 or later.

- For Windows we recommend using [RubyInstaller](http://rubyinstaller.org/) and selecting 'Add Ruby executables to your PATH' when prompted.
-For alternatives see the [Ruby download page](http://www.ruby-lang.org/en/downloads/).
-1. Using a command prompt, update RubyGems to the latest version:

-    `gem update --system`

-1. Install Bundler:

-    `gem install bundler`

-1. Install the required gems:

-    `bundle install`

 ### Building

 Using a command prompt, navigate to your clone root folder and execute:

 `build.cmd`

-This executes the default build tasks.
+This executes the default build targets.
 After the build has completed, the build artifacts will be located in `artifacts/output/`.

 ### Extras

-* View the full list of build tasks:
+* View the full list of build targets:

     `build.cmd -T`

-* Run a specific task:
+* Run a specific target:

-    `build.cmd spec`
+    `build.cmd build`

-* Run multiple tasks:
+* Run multiple targets:

-    `build.cmd spec pack`
+    `build.cmd build pack`

-* View the full list of rake options:
+* View the full list of options:

-    `build.cmd -h`
+    `build.cmd -?`

 ## On which giant's shoulders does it stand?